|Central Canada SFI Implementation

 practices to wood suppliers, landowners and the public.

-of the SFI Program and to provide links to additional sources of
+componenets of the SFI Program and to provide links to additional

-the needs of the present without compromising the anticipated needs
+of meeting the needs of the present without compromising the

-of future generations.
-This is accomplished by practicing a
+anticipated needs of future generations.
+This is accomplished

-land stewardship ethic that integrates the reforestation, managing,
+by practicing a land stewardship ethic that integrates the reforestation,

-growing, nurturing and harvesting of trees for useful products
+managing, growing, nurturing and harvesting of trees for useful

-with the conservaiton of soil, air and water quality, biological diversity,
+products with the conservaiton of soil, air and water quality, biological

 The SFI program is a comprehensive system of principles, objectives